 - The largest concentration of themed attractions in the southern hemisphere.

 - Some of Australia’s largest duty free outlets and shopping centres.

-- Leading international markets include Japan, New Zealand, UK, China, Europe, and the Middle East.
+- Leading international markets include China, New Zealand, UK, Japan, South East Asia, Europe and North America.

 - Ethnicity: Multicultural